Location Managers

 Do you handle permits and permissions?

-Yes, our location managers coordinate all filming permits across Peruvian regions.
-We work with PromPerú for production support, MinCultura for archaeological sites, and municipal authorities for urban locations.
-Equipment customs clearance is also facilitated.
+Yes, our location managers arrange all filming permits across Peruvian regions.
+We work with PromPerú for production support, MinCultura for archaeological sites, and city authorities for urban locations.
+Gear customs clearance is handled too.

 What about heritage sites and protected locations?

-We specialize in managing complex locations including Machu Picchu, Cusco's historic centre, and Sacred Valley sites.
-Our managers handle MinCultura's advance permit applications and navigate the specific restrictions at each archaeological site — including Machu Picchu's equipment limitations.
+We handle complex locations like Machu Picchu, Cusco's historic centre, and Sacred Valley sites.
+Our managers file MinCultura's advance permit applications and manage the specific rules at each archaeological site, including Machu Picchu's gear limits.

 How do you handle neighbor and community relations?